rail5/autobuild/manual/autobuild.1.md

     Write output to a specified log directory instead of to the terminal.
-    Autobuild will create a file in that directory called {JOB-ID}.log
+    Autobuild will create a file in that directory called {JOB-ID}.log Individual package build logs will also be written to that directory instead of to /var/autobuild/log.

 -r, \--remove-old-builds